swordapp/swordv3/src/BEHAVIOURS.md

 ## Replacing the FileSet of an Object with a single Binary File

 Replace in its entirety the FileSet of the Object (i.e. not the Metadata), with a single Binary File.
-All previously existing files will be removed, and new ones will replace them.
+All previously existing files will be removed, and the new one will replace them.
 The server may or may not keep old versions of the content available, at its discretion.

 {%
 requirements